k3nnethfrancis/shoshin-dot-blog/content/posts/bm25-is-all-you-need.md

 BM25 shines in scenarios where precision and recall are paramount.
 For instance, in scientific or medical databases where exact terminology is crucial, BM25’s focus on term frequency and document length can deliver more precise results than vector search, which might misinterpret technical terms.

-If you don’t believe me, just ask Perplexity CEO Aravind Srinivas, who recently shared his take on the Lex Friedman podcast [^5]: the biggest search competitor to Google is using BM25.
+If you don’t believe me, just ask Perplexity CEO Aravind Srinivas, who recently shared his take on the Lex Friedman podcast[^6]: the biggest search competitor to Google is using BM25.

 On a personal level, I used BM25 for searching my local notes database.
 It lets me quickly search a large set of notes and return everything related to my query at fast speeds, with quick reindexing.
 I can use this as a tool for local LLMs to help me write posts like these.